openflighthpc/concertim-cluster-builder/README.md

 mkdir -p /usr/share/concertim-cluster-builder/{cluster-types-available,cluster-types-enabled,hot}
 ```

-Copy across the example definition and its HOT template.
+Copy across the example definitions and their HOT templates.

 ```bash
 for i in examples/cluster-types/* ; do